Monmouth University Scholarships 2025–2026 | Full Guide

 Are there Honors-specific scholarships?

-Monmouth indicates limited competitive scholarships for incoming Honors students, but does not publish names/amounts.
-Many Honors students also hold the Academic Excellence Scholarship awarded at admission.
+A limited number of competitive scholarships for first-year Honors admits is available, but Monmouth does not publish names or dollar amounts.
+Many Honors students are also Academic Excellence awardees based on their admission portfolios.

 What deadlines should I know?